aspose-slides/Aspose.Slides-Products/slides/en/java/conversion/pptm-to-html/_index.md

 {{% blocks/products/pf/agp/content h2="Convert PPTM to HTML Using Java" %}}

-Use [Aspose.Slides for Java](/slides/java/) to load a `PPTM` presentation and save it as a `HTML` file.
+Use [Aspose.Slides for Java](/slides/java/) to load a `PPTM` presentation and save it as an `HTML` file.
 You can install the `aspose-slides` package in a Maven-based project by adding the repository and dependency below.

 {{% blocks/products/pf/agp/code-block title="Repository" offSpacer="true" %}}